Zero-Tang/NoirVisor/README.md

 ```
 The TSC due to VM-Exit is always omitted in Exit Handler.
 This feature can not be disabled.
 Please note that omitted TSC is approximate and thereby cannot counter precise time-profiler.

+# Customizable VM
+Customizable VM is the true explanation of "complex functions and purposes".
+As the project creator and director, Zero's true intention to create this project is for studying Hardware-Acclerated Virtualization Technology.
+Therefore, any features which is related to virtualization and which Zero has ideas to implement will be added in the project. <br>
+Customizable VM is the feature that Zero researches about Virtualization: to run an arbitrary guest, instead of to just subvert the host system.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>
 Currently, NoirVisor supports the Windows Operating System newer than or same as Windows XP, running as a kernel-mode driver. <br>